 Expanding Medicare Urgent Care Clinics The Government has committed to provide \$644.3 million over three years from 2025-26 to expand the Medicare Urgent Care Clinics (Medicare UCC) Program.
 This will include an additional 50 Medicare UCCs across Australia, which will take the total number of Medicare UCCs to 137.
 A post election ministerial submission will be made to confirm delivery timeframes and proposed administrative arrangements.
 30/6/25 Medicare UCCs aim to reduce pressure on hospital emergency departments by supporting Australians to access care for urgent, but not life-threatening, conditions.
 Medicare UCCs are open during extended business hours with no appointments or referrals required, and with no out-of-pocket costs for patients.
 The Labor Government has announced locations for an additional 50 Medicare UCCs.
-The Coalition has announced 10 broadly aligned locations If the decision is not made in a timely manner, implementation of the new Medicare UCCs might be delayed, noting implementation is unlikely to progress until grant funding is Funding has been provisioned under the 2025-26 Budget, under Strengthening Medicare - Expanding Medicare Urgent Care Clinics.
+The Coalition has announced 10 broadly aligned locations If the decision is not made in a timely manner, implementation of the new Medicare UCCs might be delayed, noting implementation is unlikely to progress until grant funding is delivered to commissioners.
+Funding has been provisioned under the 2025-26 Budget, under Strengthening Medicare - Expanding Medicare Urgent Care Clinics.
 Extension of the Batemans Bay Medicare Urgent Care Clinic Opening Hours The Government has committed to extend the Batemans Bay Medicare Urgent Care Clinic (Medicare UCC) to operate 18h per day, increased from 10-12h per day.
 The extended service will operate seven days a week from the late 2025.
 Policy approval and Grant Opportunity Guidelines approval.
 30/6/25 The increased Medicare UCC hours will support demand for urgent care services and address community concerns regarding the closure of the Batemans Bay Hospital, and the consolidation of ED services to the new Eurobodalla Regional Hospital, approximately 28km away.
-S47E(d) delivered to commissioners.
-The extension of the Batemans Bay Funding has been provisioned under the 2025-26 Budget, under Strengthening Medicare - Expanding Medicare Urgent Care Clinics.
+The extension of the Batemans Bay Medicare UCC Opening Hours is a Labor election commitment.
+If the decision is not made in a timely manner, and grant funding is not delivered to the commissioner, implementation might be delayed.
+Funding has been provisioned under the 2025-26 Budget, under Strengthening Medicare - Expanding Medicare Urgent Care Clinics.
 Primary Health Network Commissioning of Multidisciplinary Teams Grant Opportunity Guidelines approval.
 To commission allied health, nursing and midwifery services on a sessional basis to supplement general practice teams under the Commissioning of Multidisciplinary Teams.
-30/6/25 Round is expected to be open in June 2025 and will require publication approval.
+Round is expected to be open in June 2025 and will require publication approval.
 Impact to service provision.
 Yes Administration of the National Joint Replacement Register (NJRR) Policy approval required.
 The Australian Orthopaedic Association (AOA) is funded to administer the data management related costs of the NJRR.
 The government announced through the Budget 25-26 a \$2.4 million increase to the funding for the NJRR over the next four years.
 This increases the annual funding by approximately \$600,000 (GST exc) per annum bringing the total funding to approx. \$3.3 million (GST exc + Indexation).
 30/6/25 The current grant agreement with AOA expires on 30 June 2025 and there is a payment linked to the execution of the grant.
 Execution of the grant on or before 30 June will ensure no lapse in funding and the risk that the organisation will need to lay off staff related to the NJRR. s47E(d), s47G Budget 2025-26 Funding comes from a levy charged to orthopaedic device manufacturers listed on the Prescribed List and is administered to the AOA through a Grant.